GeekAlexis/FastMOT/README.md

   - KLT tracker
   - Camera motion compensation

-Two-stage trackers like Deep SORT runs detection and feature extraction sequentially, which often becomes a bottleneck.
+Two-stage trackers like Deep SORT run detection and feature extraction sequentially, which often becomes a bottleneck.
 FastMOT significantly speeds up the entire system to run in **real-time** even on Jetson.
 Motion compensation improves tracking for scenes with moving camera, where Deep SORT and FairMOT fail.

 To achieve faster processing, FastMOT only runs the detector and feature extractor every N frames, while KLT fills in the gaps efficiently.
 FastMOT also re-identifies objects that moved out of frame to keep the same IDs.